lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/lennardjones.rst

-    The thermo command asks LAMMPS to print thermodynamic information (e.g. temperature, energy) in the terminal every 10 timesteps.
+    The thermo command asks LAMMPS to print thermodynamic information (e.g. temperature, energy) in the terminal every 10 steps.
 The second line asks LAMMPS to perform an energy minimization of the system.

 .. admonition:: About energy minimization
     :class: info

     An energy minimization procedure consists in adjusting the coordinates of the atoms that are too close from one another until one of the stopping criteria is reached.
-Here there are four stopping
+By default, LAMMPS uses the conjugate gradient (CG) algorithm.
-    criteria:
+    Here there are four stopping criteria:

     #.
 The change in energy between two iterations is less than 1.0e-4,
     #.
 The maximum force between two atoms in the system is lower than 1.0e-6,